 Search Language Syntax

-When you are ready to run a query, see Querying Resources, Services, Documentation, and Marketplace for instructions.
+When you're ready to run a query, see Querying Resources for instructions.

 Query Basics